 A concussion is an injury to your brain that temporarily affects your thinking and awareness.

 The skull bone protects your brain.
 Fluid inside your skull also cushions your brain.
 However, if your head gets hit hard enough, your brain can move inside the skull and bump up against your skull.
-This may temporarily change the way your brain works.
+This may injure your brain and temporarily change the way your brain works.

 You may be knocked out (unconscious), or you may just feel confused